tomcarter259/tomcarter259.github.io/bookshelf.md

 sidebar_link: true
 ---

-I love sharing book reccomendations with people.

-I keep a list of every book that I read and make notes on those that are useful to reference again in the future.
+I love sharing book recommendations with people.
+Every book I read comes through a friend, a tweet or a book list.
+I plan to build my own list here and maybe someone will find something they enjoy.

+Every book below has taught me something that often I use.

+I don’t read a lot of fiction and I won’t add many to this list even if they are "un-put-down-able" (e.g. Ready Player One).
+Every now and again a fiction book blows my mind and makes me think differently or gives me inspiration.
+These are on the list (e.g. The Martian).

 The list is in no particular order.

 - [Factfulness](https://amzn.to/31FKcru): Ten Reasons We're Wrong About The World - And Why Things Are Better Than You Think _by Hans Rosling_
 - [Radical Candor](https://amzn.to/31Gkrr3): How to Get What You Want by Saying What You Mean _by Kim Scott_